entrifis/gustav/gustav.md

 - Read the topic in the “PRELIMINARY ANALYSIS”  section of the PRD, and **ignore anything else** in the PRD
 - If there is no section “PRELIMINARY ANALYSIS” in the PRD or it explicitly says it’s not required, mark this stage as “NOT REQUIRED” in the WORKING MEMORY and skip to the next STAGE
 - Analyse the code related to this topic you just read
-- Be very detailed and very technical, including all the services, methods, inputs and outputs involved.
-Also include any API calls, and any business logic
+- Be as detailed and technicalnas possible, including nut notnrestricted to all the services, methods, inputs and outputs involved.
+Also include any API calls, and any business logic.
+Think hard.
 - Your analysis should not be affected by the rest of the PRD, it should be agnostic of what the PRD says out of the “PRELIMINARY ANALYSIS” section
 - Your job is to document what is in place, not what needs to be done for the PRD
 - Do NOT generate any plan or mention what needs to be done in this ANALYSIS STAGE.